+(a) Existing law does not provide for an administrative appeal procedure to review and resolve disputes between the department and the over 750 local contracting agencies that contract with the department to provide early learning and educational support services to low-income families in California.

+- (b) All disputes are currently resolved in the already overburdened California courts resulting in a time-consuming and costly process for both the contract agency and the department.
+Extensive funds have been expended by the department for those purposes. - (c) The presence of public and private agencies, small as well as large, in the subsidized early learning and educational support delivery system provides client families with a range of desirable services, and cost-effective service mechanisms. - (d) The presence of an efficient administrative appeal procedure will ensure program stability and encourage retention in the delivery system of a range of service-providing agencies.

 - SEC.
-121. Section 8400 of the Education Code is amended to read: - 8400.
-It has come to the attention of the Legislature that: - (a) Existing law does not provide for an administrative appeal procedure to review and resolve disputes between the department and the over 750 local contracting agencies that contract with the department to provide early learning and educational support services to low-income families in California. - (b) All disputes are currently resolved in the already overburdened California courts resulting in a time-consuming and costly process for both the contract agency and the department.

-1 Extensive funds have been expended by the department for those 2 purposes.

-- (c) The presence of public and private agencies, small as well as large, in the subsidized care delivery system provides client families with a range of desirable services, and cost-effective service mechanisms. - (d) The presence of an efficient administrative appeal procedure will ensure program stability and encourage retention in the delivery system of a range of service-providing agencies.

-- SEC.
-122. Section 8401 of the Education Code is amended to read: - 8401.
-It is the intent of the Legislature to authorize an appeal process for the resolution of disputes between the department and local agencies that contract with the department pursuant to Section 8262 to provide early learning and educational support services or to furnish property, facilities, personnel, supplies, equipment and administrative services.

-- SEC.
-123. Section 8402 of the Education Code is amended to read: - 8402.
+116. Section 8401 of the Education Code is amended to read: - 8401.
+It is the intent of the Legislature to authorize an appeal process for the resolution of disputes between the department and local agencies that contract with the department pursuant to Section 8262 to provide early learning and educational support services or to furnish property, facilities, personnel, supplies, equipment, and administrative services. - SEC.
+118. Section 8402 of the Education Code is amended to read: - 8402.
 The department shall provide an independent appeal procedure to each contracting agency providing early learning and educational support services pursuant to Section 8262.
 Before filing an appeal petition, the contracting agency shall have submitted all previously required standard monthly or quarterly reporting forms to the department.
-The appeal procedure shall be conducted by the Office of Administrative Hearings and shall be provided upon petition of the contracting agency in any of the following circumstances: - (a) Termination or suspension of a contracting agency's contract. - (b) Denial of more than 4 percent or twenty-five thousand dollars (\$25,000), whichever is less, of a local contracting agency's contracted payment for services schedule. - (c) Demand for remittance of an overpayment of more than 4 percent or twenty-five thousand dollars (\$25,000), whichever is less, of a local contracting agency's annual contract.
+The appeal procedure shall be conducted by the Office of Administrative Hearings and shall be provided upon petition of the contracting agency in any of the following circumstances: - (a) Termination or suspension of a contracting agency's contract.

+(b) Denial of more than 4 percent or twenty-five thousand dollars (\$25,000), whichever is less, of a local contracting agency's contracted payment for services schedule.